CosiMichele/workshop-materials/2024/2408-Biosci_series/01_HPC-CC.md

 - [Running Applications and Resource Managenent](#running-applications-and-resource-managenent)
 - [Sharing Data](#sharing-data-and-apps)

+> [!WARNING]
-> :warning: As of 2022, CyVerse has implemented a [Subscription sytem](https://cyverse.org/subscribe); However, as part of the University of Arizona, students, faculty and staff can freely access CyVerse at the equivalent of the Pro-tier subscription :warning:
+> As of 2022, CyVerse has implemented a [Subscription sytem](https://cyverse.org/subscribe); However, as part of the University of Arizona, students, faculty and staff can freely access CyVerse at the equivalent of the Pro-tier subscription

+> [!WARNING]
-> :warning: For your best experience, we suggest creating a CyVerse account at https://user.cyverse.org/ :warning:
+> For your best experience, we suggest creating a CyVerse account at https://user.cyverse.org/ :warning:

 ### Accessing the CyVerse Discovery Environment

+> [!TIP]
-> :fire: login to the Discovery Environemt at https://de.cyverse.org/ and click the top right Log In button! :fire:
+> login to the Discovery Environemt at https://de.cyverse.org/ and click the top right Log In button!

 One of CyVerse's main strengths is its [Discovery Environemt](https://de.cyverse.org/): a platform where users can launch Apps, view past and current Analyses, carry out Data Management and view avalable resources.